 - Lodging – hotels in Israel are expensive.
 Usually, a cheaper solution would be renting an apartment (Airbnb and Booking.com are both popular in Israel).
 Another option would be booking a private room in a hostel.
 And the cheapest solution is camping.
-Though this option is not relevant for the major cities, when visiting nature, you will see that some National Parks offer camping options.
+Though this option is not relevant to the major cities, you will see that some National Parks offer camping options when visiting nature.

 - Food – prices in restaurants and cafes can be steep.
 One alternative would be street food.
 This budget option is widespread, and the variety of street food is quite broad.
 Falafel, Hummus, Shawarma, Msabbaha, Bourekas, Khachapuri, Shakshouka, and Sabich are just some of the options.

-- Attractions – entry fee to many attractions can be quite expensive.
-But, if you plan, and look for coupons and deals online, you can save up to 50%.
+- Attractions – entry fees to many attractions can be quite expensive.
+But, if you plan and look for coupons and deals online, you can save up to 50%.

-And one additional important tip that is correct to all countries is: travel off-season and avoid the holidays.
+And one additional important tip that is correct for all countries is: to travel off-season and avoid the holidays.

 - Dead sea products include a wide range of beauty products.
 Ahava produces these items, and you can find them at the Dead Sea and in malls across Israel.